BIT-ENGD/In-Context-Learning/README.md

 # In-Context-Learning

-This repo accommodates a bunch of materials regarding in-context learning.
+This repository contains a variety of materials regarding in-context learning.

 # Papers
 - A Survey for In-context Learning